SRIRAM-RA/sentisum/README.md

 6. I used two components
     1. `<Navbar />`
     2. `<Body />`
 7. I used `Redux` in order to manage the state and to optimize it.
-I gathered the filter data from the redux reducers to know how reux works.
+I gathered the filter data from the redux reducers to know how redux works.

 `Note` - I made some changes to the design so that it would be blissful to look